-I was born and raised in Williamsburg, Brooklyn, the bratty baby of the family, surrounded by crime and comic books.
-My father worked at the airport at nights, but during the day he was a numbers bookie, and every afternoon I sat at the kitchen table, reading the Daily News while he took calls for numbers.
-My mother played numbers for extra cash, but she worked as a school nurse until she was laid off.
-My brother and sister gave me charley horses any chance they could, but frankly I think I enjoyed the attention.
-It was my brother’s interest in writing that sparked my own.
-In competition with him, I began to write.
-And somehow when I went to college with the intention of becoming the first Puerto Rican astronaut, I ended up becoming an English major.
-I received my master’s degree from the State University of New York at Stony Brook and attended the Humber School for Writers on a scholarship.
+Richie Narvaez was born and raised in Williamsburg, Brooklyn, the bratty baby of the family, surrounded by crime and comic books.
+His father worked at the airport at nights and during the day was a numbers bookie.
+Narvaez’s mother worked as a school nurse until she was laid off.
+Narvaez’s brother and sister gave him charley horses every chance they could, but frankly he enjoyed the attention.
+It was his brother’s interest in writing that sparked his own.
+And somehow when he went to college with the intention of becoming the first Puerto Rican astronaut, he ended up becoming an English major.
+Narvaez received a master’s degree from the State University of New York at Stony Brook and attended the Humber School for Writers on a scholarship.

 —Eva Dolan, Crime Factory

 “If there is any justice in the world, [Narvaez] should become a giant on the literary noir scene within the next couple of years.”

 —Anthony Neil Smith, author of Yellow Medicine, on the story “Roachkiller”

 “Narvaez’s ‘Withhold the Dawn’ from Tiny Crimes is “deliciously gruesome”

 “[Narvaez] has one of the most interesting and compelling writing styles I’ve come across in years.”

 —Lawrence Kelter, author of Back to Brooklyn and editor of Black Car Business, Vol. 1 and 2

 Holly Hernandez and the Death of Disco, Piñata Books/Arte Publico (2020)